ckcollab/ckcollab/_posts/2020-01-29-text-based-adventure.md

 performance, either.
 Python is a particularly _slow_ language, actually!
 But it's extremely easy to express ideas and iterate quickly, so it beats most of the competition.
 These kinds of compromises are what make programming an art to me.

-## Growing?
+## Facilitating growth

+We'll encourage growth with the students, facilitating them to explore more complicated projects.
+It can be hard to keep going when you don't know what step to take next.
+Throughout the year we want to provide mentorship for students.

-We'll grow with the students, we have a broad base of experience involving: web dev, "hacking games," making games, and all kinds of general programming things.
-We're hoping to inspire students to use programming as a tool for expression and growth, which can be a career or "strong plan b" if they ever need a trade to fall back on.
+We have a broad base of experience involving: web dev, "hacking games," making games, physics simulations, and all kinds of general programming things.
+We're hoping to inspire students to use programming as a tool for expression and challenging themselves.
+At the very least these skills can be a "strong plan b" if they ever need a trade to fall back on.

 Everyone's path will be different, but even knowing what's possible or how to get there can be the tricky part.
 That's where we can help guide students to concepts as needed, instead of flooding them at all once and overwhelming them.